The Iga Swiatek era is well and truly here

 It took all the mental resolve that Swiatek had to fight back, even after going down by breaks twice in the deciding third set.
 The win itself felt sudden to the world No 1, because she was in the middle of a fistfight where she didn’t know when the next punch was going to come from Muchova, but was always around the corner.
 That the match ended on a double fault was as abrupt to her as it was to us.

 “It’s hard to describe,” Swiatek said of her emotions at the end.
 “But a lot of happiness.
 I felt suddenly tired of these three weeks.
 Maybe my matches weren’t like physically exhausting, but it’s pretty hard to kind of keep your focus for these almost three weeks.
-And also the whole [clay court] swing.
+And also the whole (clay court) swing.
 Since Stuttgart I haven’t been home.
 So I’m happy that I finished the whole clay court swing so well, and that I kind of survived.
 I guess I’m never going to kind of doubt my strength again maybe because of that.”

 Indeed.
 We can’t quite be certain what the future holds.
-Serena Williams was the dominant factor in women’s tennis for so long that it wasn’t always to find repeat winners of Majors on tour.
-Naomi Osaka has been there briefly, Ash Barty did her bit but felt it was time to hang her rackets up sooner than most expected her to.
+Serena Williams was the dominant factor in women’s tennis for so long that it wasn’t always easy to find repeat winners of Majors on tour.
+Osaka has been there briefly, Ash Barty did her bit but felt it was time to hang her rackets up sooner than most expected her to.
 And now we have Swiatek, who perhaps might not want to think too much about eras and such.
 But, as she grows in confidence and explores what she is capable of all by herself, we can be certain that we have a superstar in our midst.

 Three French Open titles, and surely, counting for Iga Swiatek.